klahrich/chiefhustler/content/diary/investing-diary-0005.md

 ## Why Opportunities Exist

-Why is it that oil and gas companies are cheap currently, despite the obvious supply problems, and despite the short-term cashflow prospects in this sector?
+Why is it that oil and gas companies are cheap currently, despite the obvious supply problems and the short-term cashflow prospects in this sector?

 To me, the answer is a mix of herd behavior and psychological rigidity, on the part of a huge mass of regular people who are making erroneous financial decisions.
 Those are the ESG people (God bless their souls).
 They have the best intentions, but they have embraced these intentions to the point of idelogy and dogma, refusing to see reality and instead sticking with their mental models.